 Hi Friend!

-Soup can be a comforting, nourishing, and easy way to pack in nutrients—especially in colder months.
-But for many picky eaters, soup poses a unique set of challenges: the textures, the mixed ingredients, and even the “unknowns” lurking in the broth can make it a no-go.
+Soup can be a comforting, nourishing and easy way to pack in nutrients, especially in colder months.
+For many picky eaters, soup poses a unique set of challenges: the textures, the mixed ingredients and even the “unknowns” lurking in the broth can make it a no-go.

 Why Soup is a Great Meal Option for Kids